 Protecting Azure VMs

-To produce cloud-native snapshots and image-level backups of Azure VMs, Veeam Backup for Microsoft Azure runs schedule-based and SLA-based backup policies:
+To produce cloud-native snapshots and image-level backups of Azure VMs, Veeam Backup for Microsoft Azure runs backup policies of the following types:

 • Schedule-based backup policies